rsimon/oeaw-map-ui/README.md

 - run `npm install` to fetch dependencies
 - run `npm start` to start the dev server
 - point your browser to [localhost:7171](http://localhost:7171)

+## Build

+Run `npm run bundle` to build the distributable .js file.
+The file will be in the `dist` folder.